Welcome to wGrid Dashboard!

 Is this open source?

 I may submit this for my A-Level project, so no for now, but it will be in the future.
-However, it's not like the dashboard source is minified or anything, so that's at the very least source-available (just open DevTools).

 Sources